andrewdavidsmith/transferase/README.md

 ```console
 mxe index -v -g hg38.fa -x hg38.cpg_idx
 ```
-If `hg38.fa` is roughly 3.0G in size, then you should expect `hg38.cpg_idx` to be about 113M in size.
+If `hg38.fa` is roughly 3.0G in size, then you should expect the index file `hg38.cpg_idx` to be about 113M in size.
+This command will also create an "index metadata" file `hg38.cpg_idx.json`, which is named by just adding the `.json` extension to the provided output file.

 ## Make a methylome file